wlayzz/RopstenCtf/README.md

     [INFO] You can claim $rETH unsing this faucet: https://faucet.egorfine.com/ [+] Balance: 9.994406372074854 $rETH

-> 💡 Calling all these parameters at one is possible.
+> 💡 Calling all these parameters at once is possible.
 ## Inspecting transaction and block
 ![](./assets/cmd_transaction_help.png)